getodk/docs/odkx-src/app-designer-overview.rst

 XLSX Converter
 -----------------
-The :guilabel:`XLSX Converter` tab contains the conversion tool that transforms XLSX files produced by Excel or OpenOffice into the :file:`formDef.json` file used by ODK Survey:
+The :guilabel:`XLSX Converter` tab contains the conversion tool that transforms XLSX files produced by Excel or OpenOffice into the :file:`formDef.json` file used by ODK-X Survey:

 .. image:: /img/app-designer-overview/xlsxconverter.*
   :alt: The XLSX Converter tab